egundogdu/CFCF/README.md

 Contact Info: egundogdu87@gmail.com

-Foreword: The code to train a fully CNN network [1] will be made available along with the pre-trained fine-tuned network model VGG-M-2048 [3] soon.
+Foreword: The code to train a fully CNN network [1] will be made available soon.

 If you use our code or tracking results, please cite: